altruios/namshubettulpa/public/namshubettuple/vows.md

 ~The drugs they pumped him with dulled the pain, partially...~ "How did I get here...
 What happened?"
-~His eyes were glassy now - not fully able to focus on kent.~ "You were in that room.
+~His eyes were glassy now - not fully able to focus on Kent.~ "You were in that room.
 With the tech - you lit the tapes on fire.
 You covered the emergency sprinkler with your jacket